Kristina01111000/Drws_site/README.md

 - go over the edits dr w sent back for wellness check

-For next week:
-- Put the wellness self check where?
-- get an update on the app
--
 3/7/24
 Put wellness self check on the header under programs, on the sidebar and the homepage Make a page for the wellness self check, include the number/score and their meanings